 Finally, some have far superior cuisine choices as compared to other restaurants.
 When it comes to character meals, the food is pretty important to us.
 Some character meals have notoriously bad food, which gives the distinct impression that you’re simply paying to meet characters.
 That’s fine for some people, but we have qualms with it.
+The good news is that things are getting better!

 As always, we welcome respectful and constructive disagreement with any post here.
 We’re hardly definitive authorities, and reasonable minds may vary on a lot.
 Our hope is to offer a helpful resource and one perspective about these character meals–but we can only offer reviews and feedback based on our personal experiences, and of course those can differ from what you have experienced.